agriculturegovau/ag-common/.github/pull_request_template.md

 - [ ] Run `yarn changeset` to create a changeset file
 - [ ] Write documentation (README.md)
 - [ ] Create stories for Storybook

+For new components...

+- [ ] Version number in package.json is set to 0.0.1
+- [ ] Create changelog file (packages/component/CHANGELOG.md)